Chancellor’s Labor Codes and Licensing Advisory Committee

 - Governance groups are encouraged to consider for nomination individuals who are either interested in, demonstrate research expertise in or demonstrate work experience with issues related to collegiate licensing, worker and human rights, corporate responsibility, or international supply chain management.

-- At least one of the five individuals nominated by the Associated Students of Madison (ASM) shall be graduate or professional students.
+- Student positions on the committee shall be filled by currently enrolled undergraduate, graduate and professional students only; special students are not eligible to serve on this committee.
+At least one of the five individuals nominated by the Associated Students of Madison (ASM) shall be graduate or professional students.
 Faculty members of the committee are encouraged to submit names of students to ASM for consideration.

 - Shared governance bodies may rank order or otherwise provide guidance to the Chancellor on LCLAC nominees emerging from their respective governance groups.